Hindu views on evolution

-Darwin's theory of evolution was influenced by interpretations of Hindu philosophy, especially reincarnation and human development.
-Hindus have found support for, or ideas foreshadowing evolutionary ideas, in scriptures, such as the mytheme of Dashavatara, the incarnations of Vishnu starting with a fish.
+Some Hindus have found support for, or ideas foreshadowing evolutionary ideas, in scriptures, such as the mytheme of Dashavatara, the incarnations of Vishnu starting with a fish.

+In 2023, India removed references to evolution in textbooks and stopped teaching from 10th grade and below and was moved to 12th grade.
+In 2025, NCERT books also saw exclusion of Darwin's evolution theory.

 Reception in India

-In India, there were minimal references to Darwinism in the 1800s.
+In India, there were minimal references to Darwinism in the 19th century.
 While elements of Victorian England opposed the idea of Darwinism, Hindus already had the present notion of common ancestry between humans and animals.
 While the creation–evolution controversy has seen much debate in US, Middle East and parts of Africa, it is an insignificant issue in India, because of its Hindu-majority population.

 Most Indian scientists accept biological evolution and it is taught in Indian universities.

+In 2023, India removed references to evolution in textbooks and stopped teaching from 10th grade and below and was moved to 12th grade.

 Spiritual evolution

 Many Hindu reformers compare the Samkhya philosophy, specifically the term parinama and the concept of evolutes, with Darwinism.
 David Lagourie Gosling has suggested that Swami Vivekananda based most of his cosmological and biological ideas on Samkhya.
 Influenced by western thought and esotericism, Vivekananda and Sri Aurobindo developed a view on reincarnation in which an involution of the Divine into matter takes place, and the person has to evolve over multiple lives until the Divine gains recognition of its true nature and liberation is attained.